 All these recommendations and regulations have frequency dependent limit values in common.
 At lower frequencies, higher limits are allowed.

-The operator triggers the demagnetization at the power module at a safe distance (typically 1…2m) from the coil, when using a controlled demagnetizer.
+The operator triggers the demagnetization at the power module at a safe distance (typically 1…2m) from the coil, when using a pulse demagnetizer machine.
 This simple measure is sufficient in most cases to safely fall below even the strictest limits.
 The manual passage of parts through a conventional demagnetizing coil, on the other hand, hardly corresponds to a contemporary view of personal protection, since the worker is too close to the coil.

 Persons with heart pacemakers and other body aids are subject to separate regulations, with stricter limits.